MicrosoftDocs/OData-docs/Odata-docs/client/v6/basic-crud-operations.md

 ```

 ## Handle Client Exceptions
 OData Client has implemented a number of `Exception` classes including `DataServiceQueryException` and `DataServiceClientException`.
-Below is an example on how Exception can be handled while using OData client.
+Below is an example of how `Exception`s can be handled while using OData Client.

 ``` csharp
  try